cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Decrypt(ct, tag, ad, key, nonce)
 ~~~

 The `Decrypt` function of AEGIS-128X resembles that of AEGIS-128L.
-Similarly, the `Decrypt` function of AEGIS-256X mirrors that of AEGIS-256, but it processes `R`-bit input blocks per update.
+Similarly, the `Decrypt` function of AEGIS-256X mirrors that of AEGIS-256.
+However, both process `R`-bit input blocks per update.

 Steps: